dotzenith/dotconfig/README.md

    Nvim will install [packer](https://github.com/wbthomason/packer.nvim) and all the plugins automatically the first time it is opened.

-   Once packer is done installing all the plugins, simply exit nvim and open it again.
+   Once Lazy is done installing all the plugins, simply exit nvim and open it again.

    update tree-sitter grammars
    ```